 Applications for the Emergency Relief Fund are now closed.

-We’re pleased to say that the Fund raised £2.1m and helped over 4,000 members in need.
+We’re pleased to say that the Fund helped 5,000 songwriters and composers, with around £2.5m paid out in hardship grants.

 Please keep an eye on this page for further developments.